sagemath/trac_to_gh/Issue 1429.md

 # Issue 1429: spelling error in tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1429

 Original creator: was